The CRT Displays

 Horizontal sync: 29.1 kHz with 10.2 µsec low during horizontal blank every 34.4 µsec

-In some cases where just the CRT analog amplifier logic (A6 assembly) or the CRT tube itself is defective and can't be repaired, the RGB interface - as it is quite easy to built - can be an alternative for providing a VGA output signal, which then can be displayed on a standard SVGA multisync monitor.
+In some cases where just the CRT analog amplifier logic (A6 assembly) or the CRT tube itself is defective and can't be repaired, the RGB interface - as it is quite easy to build - can be an alternative for providing a VGA output signal, which then can be displayed on a standard SVGA multisync monitor.
 Signal normalization is peformed with one 74S140 dual 4-input NAND line driver and one 74128 quad 2-input NOR line driver plus five resistors.
-If you exchange the resistors used for the 98776A RGB interface (4 x 49 Ohms 1/8 Watts, 1 x 1 Ohm) with 5 x 470 Ohms you'll get the 0.7 Volts levels required by a standard VGA monitor.
+If you exchange the three resistors used for the RED, GREEN and BLUE signals of the 98776A RGB interface (49 Ohms 1/8 Watts) with 470 Ohms you'll get the 0.7 Volts levels required by a standard VGA monitor (just for normalization of intensity, 49 Ohms would work, too).
+Sync signals are TTL anyway.
 If the circuit is placed directly by the monitor, impedance won't matter.
+Take into account that some VGA monitors expect +5V to be present at VGA pin 9 in order to detect the signal source.

 Unfortunately, the RGB interface is no replacement for a completely defective 98770A monitor.